-- r0101 References in this Section to "the Inn" are to any Inn of which the student concerned is a member. - r0102 A student must observe any regulations about to conduct and discipline made by the Inn. - r0103 If a student: - .1 becomes the subject of pending Criminal Proceedings or is convicted of a Criminal offence, or - .2 becomes the subject of pending disciplinary proceedings or is convicted of a disciplinary offence by a professional or regulatory body, or - .3 is the subject of a Bankruptcy Order or directors disqualification order or enters into an individual voluntary arrangement with creditors, or - .4 is found guilty of an academic offence by a higher education institution (and has not successfully appealed against that finding), the student must immediately notify the Inn in writing.
+- r0101 References in this Section to "the Inn" are to any Inn of which the student concerned is a member. - rQ102 A student must observe any regulations about to conduct and discipline made by the Inn.

+r0103 If a student:

+- .1 becomes the subject of pending Criminal Proceedings or is convicted of a Criminal offence, or - .2 becomes the subject of pending disciplinary proceedings or is convicted of a disciplinary offence by a professional or regulatory body, or - .3 is the subject of a Bankruptcy Order or directors disqualification order or enters into an individual voluntary arrangement with creditors, or - .4 is found guilty by the course provider of cheating or other misconduct on a Bar Professional Training Course, the student must immediately notify the Inn in writing.

-- r0104 This Rule Q104 applies where notification is given or a complaint or report is made or it appears to an Inn from information given in the student's call declaration or otherwise that a student of the Inn has or may have: - .1 made any false statement or acted in breach of any undertaking given in the student's admission declaration or call declaration; or - .2 while a student: - .a committed any breach of any regulations made by the Inn concerning the conduct and discipline of its members; or - .b been convicted of a Criminal offence; or - .c been convicted of a disciplinary offence by a professional or regulatory body; or - .d been the subject of a Bankruptcy Order or directors disqualification order or entered into an individual voluntary arrangement with creditors; or - .e been found guilty by the course provider of cheating or other misconduct on a Bar Professional Training Course (and has not successfully appealed against that finding); or - .f otherwise been guilty of any conduct discreditable to a member of an Inn. - r0105 Where Rule Q104 applies, the Inn: - .1 may make any enquiries or require the student to provide such information as it may think fit; and - .2 must consider whether the matter is a serious matter. - r0106 If the Inn decides that the matter is not a serious matter, the Inn may deal with the matter under its internal disciplinary procedure and at the conclusion of that procedure may: - .1 dismiss any complaint; or - .2 decide to take no action; or
+- rQ104 This Rule Q104 applies where notification is given or a complaint or report is made or it appears to an Inn from information given in the student's call declaration or otherwise that a student of the Inn has or may have: - .1 made any false statement or acted in breach of any undertaking given in the student's admission declaration or call declaration; or - .2 while a student: - .a committed any breach of any regulations made by the Inn concerning the conduct and discipline of its members; or - .b been convicted of a Criminal offence; or - .c been convicted of a disciplinary offence by a professional or regulatory body; or - .d been the subject of a Bankruptcy Order or directors disqualification order or entered into an individual voluntary arrangement with creditors; or - e been found guilty by the course provider of cheating or other misconduct on a Bar Professional Training Course (and has not successfully appealed against that finding); or - .f otherwise been guilty of any conduct discreditable to a member of an Inn.

+r0105 Where Rule Q104 applies, the Inn:

+- .1 may make any enquiries or require the student to provide such information as it may think fit; and - .2 must consider whether the matter is a serious matter. - rQ106 If the Inn decides that the matter is not a serious matter, the Inn may deal with the matter under its internal disciplinary procedure and at the conclusion of that procedure may: - .1 dismiss any complaint; or - .2 decide to take no action; or